This article may contain links from our affiliate partners. Please read how we make money!

 Storage Information

-To store, transfer the bolognese into an airtight container and leave to cool.
+- To store, transfer the bolognese into an airtight container and leave it to cool.
 The Bolognese will last for up to 3 days in the refrigerator and 6 months in the freezer.

-To store the pasta, toss in olive oil to keep it from sticking together and place in an airtight container.
+- To store the pasta, toss in olive oil to keep it from sticking together and place it in an airtight container.
 The pasta will last for up to 3 days in the refrigerator.

 Ingredient & Cost Information